 This Focus Program is organised around four themes: The Sensor Society; Media and Cultural Economies; Creative Cities and Spaces; Asian Cultural Economies.

-CME Focus professor Mark Andrejevic has recently been appointed to MFJ and leads the Sensor Society projects of Algorithmic Accountability, Political Bots and the Public Sphere, Curatorial Cultures and The Networked City.
+CME Focus Professor Mark Andrejevic has recently been appointed to the School of Media, Film & Journalism and leads the Sensor Society projects of Algorithmic Accountability, Political Bots and the Public Sphere, Curatorial Cultures and The Networked City.
 CME has a strong policy focus with links to UNESCO and other global cultural policy forums, as well as Creative Victoria, Tasmanian Creative Island, Renew Australia and Collingwood Arts Precinct.
 CME is leading an industry partnership around using creative workspaces and digital infrastructure to connect cultural industries in Melbourne, Shanghai and Shenzhen.